FPCCI, Business Bodies Welcome Direct Link With Kazakhstan - UrduPoint

 President of Peshawar Chamber of Commerce and Industry Ijaz Afridi said the PCCI welcomed direct air link between Lahore and Almaty as "our businessmen are commercially connected with Central Asia".

-Islamabad Chamber of Commerce and Industry President Ahsan Bakhtavari said Kazakhstan was the largest economy in Central Asia and the direct air flight connection would help boost trade relations between the two countries.
+Islamabad Chamber of Commerce and Industry President Ahsan Bakhtawari said Kazakhstan was the largest economy in Central Asia and the direct air flight connection would help boost trade relations between the two countries.

 He said he would soon visit Kazakhstan with a large delegation of businessmen from Islamabad to explore business potential there.